Time to Create Social Media Community Guidelines

 Post Your Guidelines Where They Can Be Seen

 "Regulators.... mount up."
 Warren G said it best back in the 90s.
-Make your policy regarding your company's policy on company to user engagement, commenter to commenter interaction and everything in between.
+Make your policy regarding your company's policy on company to user engagement, commenter to commenter interaction and everything in between, crystal clear.
 You have a responsibility to your community to respect the mission, brand and need you meet during online communication.
-Whether you want to reinforce your commitment to free speech by allowing all comments a home or prefer on topic posts only be clear and consistent in how you regulate the public areas of your brand.
+Whether you want to reinforce your commitment to free speech by allowing all comments a home or prefer on topic posts only, be clear, and consistent in how you regulate the public areas of your brand.
 Post a link to the social media community interaction guidelines on each social media platform.
 Provide a clear link on your homepage.
 Make it easy for visitors to find out where you stand or why your social media professional responds in the approved manner.

 Make It Easy to Understand

 Be clear.
 Make where you stand on harassment, endorsement, interaction, and everything else able to happen on social media clear in your community guidelines.
 Give your readers what they want when they come looking for a reason why you haven't engaged or just insulted them better than the Wendy's Twitter handler.
 Be concise, honest and always considerate of your social media goal.
 It's all fun and games until you go viral for an easy to avoid situation on your Facebook, Twitter, Instagram, YouTube or SnapChat.
 Keyboard courage is as intoxicating as other types of power.
 Provide understandable expectations for your brand's social platforms to meet your communities need.
 Make it easy to understand, for your social media professionals and on yourself.